What is Small Intestinal Bacteria Overgrowth?

 Discover Your Options

 At Cameron Wellness and Spa, our skilled doctors are dedicated to properly diagnosing and treating SIBO in a natural manner.
 If you're tired of constant doctor visits with nothing to show for it, allow our staff to show you an experience that is unmatched in all of Salt Lake City, UT.
-Learn more about your treatment options by contacting our facility to schedule a conversation with Dr. Cameron or Dr. Postma.
+Learn more about your treatment options by contacting our facility to schedule a conversation with Dr. Postma.

 How common is SIBO?

 The prevalence of SIBO among otherwise healthy patients may be unknown.
 This condition can be caused by food poisoning or the frequent use of antibiotics, as well as abdominal surgery or structural issues in your anatomy.
-Dr. Cameron works hard to determine the cause of SIBO so we can correct the underlying issue and improve your health.
+Dr. Postma works hard to determine the cause of SIBO so we can correct the underlying issue and improve your health.

 What happens if SIBO goes untreated?